ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-infrastructure-virtual.md

 ## NFS attached storage
 {: #vpc-ryo-infrastructure-virtual-nfs-storage}

-As described in the [Physical infrastructure design](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-infrastructure-physical#storage-shared) topic, {{site.data.keyword.filestorage_vpc_full_notm}} is a zonal file storage offering that provides NFS-based file storage services for VPC customers.
+As described in [Shared file-level storage across hosts](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-infrastructure-physical#vpc-ryo-infrastructure-physical-storage-shared), {{site.data.keyword.filestorage_vpc_full_notm}} is a zonal file storage offering that provides NFS-based file storage services for VPC customers.
 File shares are created in an availability zone within a region.
 They can be shared with multiple server instances within the same zone across multiple VPCs.

 If you choose to use this {{site.data.keyword.filestorage_vpc_full_notm}}, you can attach an NFS share to your selected hosts and VMware clusters.
 This share can be used for management components such as vCenter Server, VMware NSX-T managers, and NSX-T edge nodes.
 More data stores can be attached to a cluster for workload use, in various sizes and performance tiers.